Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/Month-6/README.md

 [Back to the top](#Table-of-Contents)

 This task involves creating a mirror version of your MySQL database in web-02 so that if anything happens to web-01, web-02 can serve to keep everything running while web-01 is troubleshooted and fixed.
 The replica updates all the changes made in the web-01 db.
 Here are tips on how to approach the tasks.

+### How to install MySQL 5.7.x
-1. Make sure that the installed version of MySQL on web-01 is 5.7.x (x is just a placeholder for any number.
+Make sure that the installed version of MySQL on web-01 is 5.7.x (x is just a placeholder for any number.
 5.7 is what takes priority).
-Here is an excellent guideline that takes you through the process of installing MySQL 5.7, especially if you already have 8.0 installed.
-[Link](https://www.devart.com/dbforge/mysql/how-to-install-mysql-on-ubuntu/) <a href="https://www.devart.com/dbforge/mysql/how-to-install-mysql-on-ubuntu/" target="_blank">Link</a>
+Here is an excellent guideline that takes you through the process of installing MySQL 5.7, especially if you already have 8.0 installed -> [Link](https://www.devart.com/dbforge/mysql/how-to-install-mysql-on-ubuntu/).
+Remember to install this in both web-01 and web-02.

-2.
+* How to create a new user and grant them permission: [Link to article](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql)
+* How to set up replica infrastructure: [Link to article](https://www.digitalocean.com/community/tutorials/how-to-set-up-replication-in-mysql)